-- Position the mouse cursor at the Red Origin point, a yellow feedback symbol pops up to indicate that a relation (Coincident) is going to be added automatically to the 1st endpoint of the line.
+- Position the mouse cursor at the Red Origin point, a yellow feedback symbol appears to indicate a relation (Coincident) is going to be added automatically to the 1st endpoint of the line.
 This endpoint will be locked at the zero position.

-4. Using the line command:
+4. Using the Click + Hold + Drag technique: